2 Getting Started with R and RStudio

 To create a Posit Cloud account, please follow the following instructions:

 Don’t worry about what anything on the screen means for now.
-We’ll come back to that once we download RStudio on your computer.
-For now, you can sign out of Posit Cloud.
+We’ll come back to that in the section Creating an RProject (2.5).

 2.3.1 Downloading R on Windows

-- Click Download R-4.3.2 for Windows (depending on the date you accessed this, the version of R might have been been updated.
-That’s okay, you can download newer versions).
+2. Click Download R-4.4.2 for Windows (depending on the date you access this, the version of R might have been been updated.
+That’s okay, you can download the newer version).
 Let the file download.

-- Once the file has been downloaded, open it, and click “Yes” if you are asked to allow this app to make changes to your device.
-Then choose English as your setup language.
-The file name should be something like “R-4.3.2.-win”.
-The numbers will differ depending on the specific version that was downloaded.
+1. Once the file has been downloaded, open it and click “Yes” if you are asked to allow this app to make changes to your device.
+Choose English as your setup language.
+The file name should be something like “R-4.4.2.-win” (numbers will differ depending on the version downloaded).

-- Agree to the terms and conditions and select a place to install R. It is perfectly fine to go with the default option.
+2. Agree to the terms and conditions and select a place to install R. The default option is fine.

 2.3.2 Downloading R on Mac